- About UHD

-In order to serve its many chapters optimally, the Society has a National President (click here for list of current and past presidents), an Executive Director,* and five Regional Vice Presidents.
+In order to serve its many chapters optimally, the Society has a National President, an Executive Director, and five Regional Vice Presidents.
 All but the Executive Director are nominated and elected by the active chapter members.
 The Society is governed by an Executive Council consisting of the seven aforementioned officials, the Immediate Past President, the Presidents Emeriti and one Executive Committee Member-at-Large.
-The sponsor of the chapter, preferably chosen by the student members, but sometimes appointed by the department head, is of the utmost importance, for his/her wisdom, imagination and dedication largely determine the success of the local branch of the Society
+The sponsor of the chapter, preferably chosen by the student members, but sometimes appointed by the department head, is of the utmost importance, for his/her wisdom, imagination and dedication largely determine the success of the local branch of the Society.

 Pre-requisites for potential candidates for Sigma Delta Pi must meet are the following:

 1. Be a junior or in the third year of Spanish courses.